danny002951106/Data_Visualization/README.md

 - Interacting with Visuals: Explore different tabs and visuals to gain insights into sales performance by brand and region.

-- AI-Powered Queries: Utilize the question and answer feature to ask specific queries and receive instant responses based on the available sales data.
+- AI-Powered Queries: Utilize the question-and-answer feature to ask specific queries and receive instant responses based on the available sales data.

 - Data Export: Export relevant data for further analysis or integration with existing business intelligence tools.